Anger, questions as ex-cop who killed Black teen is set free

 CHICAGO (AP) — The 2018 conviction of former police Officer Jason Van Dyke for the killing of Black teenager Laquan McDonald marked an important moment in Chicago’s history.
 It was the first time in roughly half a century that a member of the police force was found guilty of murder for an on-duty killing and it gave hope to many residents that their officers could be held accountable.

-Van Dyke’s scheduled release from prison on Thursday after he served less than half of his 81-month sentence shows things aren’t so simple.
+Van Dyke’s scheduled release from prison on Thursday after serving about three years and four months, less than half of his sentence of six years and nine months, shows things aren’t so simple.

 “This is the ultimate illustration that Black lives don’t matter as much as other lives,” said the Rev. Marshall Hatch, a prominent minister on the city’s West Side.
 “To get that short amount of time for a murder sends a bad message to the community.”